PladsElsker/sd-webui-inpaint-difference/README.md

 The mask will appear once you upload both the base and the altered image.

-There are additional settings you can play with under the tab (mask dialation, show image under mask, ...).
+There are additional settings you can play with right under the tab (mask dilation, show image under mask, etc.).